jalalah/389Rfall18/week/4/writeup/README.md

 I leveraged this vulnerability by creating a Python script.

-# Layout Of The Script
+## Layout Of The Script

-The program is structured with two shells: an outer shell and inner shell.
+The script is structured with two shells: an outer shell and inner shell.

 The only commands you can execute on the outer shell are as follows: